 Boosting parent engagement

-Utilizing Community Resources to Enhance Parental Engagement
+Community Resources for Parental Engagement

-Parental involvement is crucial for a child's educational success, and partnerships with local businesses and organizations can play a significant role in supporting and enriching this involvement.
+Parental involvement is crucial for a child's educational success, and partnerships with local businesses and organisations can play a significant role in supporting and enriching this involvement.
 By harnessing community resources, schools can create a network of support that aids parents in their efforts to engage with their child's education.

 Parental involvement in primary schools